July, 2022 Update: I originally wrote about Zapier’s SEO strategy back in late 2018. At the time, programmatic SEO was relatively unheard of.

 Middleware SaaS platforms like Zapier are one of the most obvious examples of network effects in SaaS.
 As Zapier adds new app partners to its integrations list, its platform becomes more attractive and valuable for end users.
 And the more end users attracted to the platform, the more apps want to join the platform.
 It’s a virtuous cycle.

-These landing pages also have a protective effect on Zapier’s expanding network, essentially surrounding it with a moat that competitors will have a hard time crossing.
-Building 25,000 unique landing pages isn’t something that’s easy to duplicate.
-And it would add an extra layer of difficulty for a competitor entering the same space.
+These landing pages also have a protective effect on Zapier’s expanding network, essentially surrounding it with an “acquisition moat” that competitors must cross if they want to effectively compete with Zapier.
+This adds an extra layer of difficulty for a fresh competitor entering the same space.

 This is in contrast to acquisition channels like paid search and paid advertising, which allow you to quickly expand your reach to a large audience but aren’t ideal for protecting your network long term due to the high cost of sustaining paid acquisition.